 • 6 corn tortillas or other favorite tortilla/wrap

-• 1 bag of slaw mix
+• 1 small bag of cabbage slaw mix

 • fresh cilantro, salsa and any other favorite taco toppings